June 8, 2012

-Organized by Jubal Brown in co-operation with MOCCA, Drop Frame Video and Apocalypse Tomorrow.
+VIDEODROME is presented by the Museum of Contemporary Canadian Art and organized by Jubal Brown in co-operation with dropFRAME Video and Apocalypse Tomorrow.